piit79/lumberjack-pro-keyboard/guide.md

-# Lumberjack - Kit assembly guide
+# Lumberjack Pro - Kit assembly guide

-This assembly guide will guide you through putting together your Lumberjack keyboard PCB kit.
-The process is quite simple with only basic soldering experience.
+This assembly guide will guide you through putting together your Lumberjack Pro keyboard PCB kit.
+The process is quite simple with only basic soldering experience required.

+⚠️ Please note this guide was adapted for the Lumberjack Pro from the original build guide and some pictures have not been update yet.

 ## Before starting